borhammer87/chess_rl/CURRENT_STATE.md

 ## Tests

-The repository currently defines 116 tests covering the environment, encoding, DQN agent, replay buffer, episode execution, training workflow, evaluation, checkpointing, reward perspective, and color alternation.
+The repository currently defines 150 tests covering the environment, encoding, DQN agent, replay buffer, generic episode execution, RandomAgent training, frozen-opponent self-play, evaluation, checkpointing, reward perspective, and color alternation.

 ## Current limitations

-- The opponent is still RandomAgent.
-- Self-play is not implemented.
+- Self-play is implemented at the training-episode level but is not yet integrated into the main executable training workflow.
+- Evaluation currently uses only RandomAgent as the benchmark.
+- Self-play agents are not yet evaluated against frozen or historical policies.
 - Board encoding remains absolute rather than agent-relative.
 - Checkpoints do not preserve random-number-generator state.
 - Checkpoints do not store a global lifetime episode counter.